johnn3/notebook/blog2.md

 reports for labs, research or whatever data detailing necessary.
 Another is that it can be interactive for the viewers of a paper when published.

-##Attempt: Making a table of csv data
+##Attempt: Making a table of csv data / ARTIFACT# 1
 -------------------

 Over the course of this semester, I needed a data set in order to actually